 The document outlines nine components that combine to deliver high quality residential development, and through safe, inviting neighbourhoods where people want to live.
+These nine components are as follows:

+Make it Manchester:

-These nine components are as follows: Make it Manchester; Make it bring people together; Make it bring people together; Make it animate street and spaces; Make it easy to get around; Make it easy to get around; Make it work with the landscape; Make it practical; Make it future proof; Make it a home; and Make it happen.
+Make it bring people together;

+Make it animate street and spaces; Make it easy to get around; Make it work with the landscape; Make it practical; Make it future proof; Make it a home; and Make it happen.